 Lastly, if you work in an environment that is potentially dangerous to you or your baby you need to tell your work immediately.

 You can google “morning sickness relief” until the world ends but what works for one person may not work for you, and vice versa.
 I’ve had so many people tell me that they would just snack on saltine crackers and were fine.
 That did not work for me.
 Neither really did ginger ale, ginger chews, coke, green apples, pretzels, lemons, any number of the natural remedies out there.

-What did work for me was milk.
+What helped me was milk.

 The secret is to keep trying different drinks and food until you find out what works for you.
 And be ready for whatever works to change on a daily basis.
-That’s why at work I have a drawer of pretzels, sour candy, saltine crackers, nuts, ginger tea and others on hand in time of need because while my food choices might have changed, just continually eating seemed to be key.
+That’s why at work I have a drawer of pretzels, sour candy, saltine crackers, nuts, ginger tea, and others on hand in time of need because while my food choices might have changed, just continually eating seemed to be key.

 3.)
 Take a B6 Supplement

-While asking advice from friends who had recently had babies, one told me about combining a B6 vitamins with half a Unisom tablet for nausea and vomiting.
+While asking advice from friends who had recently had babies, one told me about combining B6 vitamins with half a Unisom tablet for nausea and vomiting.
 Quite frankly, I would have eaten my toe if someone told me it would help.
 Thankfully, this combination has been such a gift!
 I try not to take it every day – and it will make you sleepy – but being sleepy at work is far better than being sick.

 4.)
 Sit Near a Door During Meetings

 This is kind of an amusing one, but you will be glad you did if nausea strikes you hard and you need to run out of a room, which has happened to me.
 It is better to be safe than sorry.